Valerian Kuybyshev: Commemoration

-The city of Samara (the administrative city of the Samara Oblast, Russia), the town of Bolgar (in the Republic of Tatarstan, Russia), and the village of Haghartsin, Armenia were all renamed Kuybyshev during the period between 1935 and 1991.
-The towns of Kuybyshev in Novosibirsk Oblast, Russia, and Kuybyshev, Armenia, still have his name.
+The city of Samara (the administrative city of the Samara Oblast, Russia), the town of Bolgar (in the Republic of Tatarstan, Russia), village of Haghartsin, Armenia, village of Urasar, Armenia were all renamed Kuybyshev during the period between 1935 and 1991.
+The town of Kuybyshev in Novosibirsk Oblast, Russia, still has his name to this day.
 There is a statue of him in the Kuybyshev Square in Samara and in Dushanbe, Tajikistan.